 The Alexandria Institute and our vision

-The Alexandria Institute organizes Greek language and culture courses in Andros, Paros, Chios, Methoni and Athens as well as on-line lessons via Skype.
+The Alexandria Institute organizes Greek language and culture courses in Andros, Paros, Chios, Methoni, Lesvos and Athens as well as on-line lessons via Skype.
 The Institute’s work involves promoting Greek cultural heritage and conservation, as well as participating in digitisation and documentation projects.
 As a group of young researchers, we share a passion for humanities and thus our aim is to pour all our energy into researching, studying and promoting the Greek language and culture, and philological, historical and archaeological research.

 Alexandria: Our symbol and source of inspiration